 What to Expect

-I offer a unique and diverse musical experience that is tailor-fit for each client.
+I offer a unique and diverse musical experience that is tailored to each client's needs and requests.
 When performing solo, I strive to deliver the most technically-polished and expressive playing possible.
-I dynamically adjust my choice of repertoire based on the situation (e.g., quiet vs. up-tempo pieces when necessary) and will do my best to incorporate client requests.
-When performing as a duet with my brother, it gives us the opportunity to demonstrate the unique interplay that is possible between a variety of instruments (such as violin, flute, soprano/tenor saxophones, melodica, etc) and the guitar.
+I dynamically adjust my choice of repertoire based on the situation (e.g., quiet vs. up-tempo pieces when necessary) and also accommodate client requests for new repertoire.
+I also perform as a duet with my brother, Adrian Volovets, which gives us he an to demonstrate the unique interplay that is possible between a variety of instruments (such as violin, flute, soprano/tenor saxophones, piano, etc) and the guitar.
 During duet performances, I play solo pieces after roughly 2-3 duets for the sake of aural variety.

 Additional Booking Notes